microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     Int32 Rank;

     /// If a package dependency is added to a package graph with a package of the same rank (aka a collision on rank)
-    /// and this option is true the resolved package dependency is prepended to the set of packages of the same rank.
+    /// and this option is true the resolve package dependency is prepended to the set of packages of the same rank.
-    /// By default resolved package dependencies are appended to the set of packages with the same rank.
+    /// By default resolve package dependencies are appended to the set of packages with the same rank.
     Boolean PrependIfRankCollision;
 }